snap-automation/tiaportal-mcp/README.md

 # TIA-Portal MCP-Server

-A Visual Studio Code extension to connect to Siemens TIA Portal and interact with TIA Portal projects directly from VS Code with GitHub Copilot.
+A MCP server to connect to Siemens TIA Portal and interact with TIA Portal projects directly from VS Code with GitHub Copilot.

 ## Features